SonarSource/sonarlint-core/API_CHANGES.md

 # 10.8

 ## New features

-* A new attribute `severityMode` has been added to `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.RaisedFindingDto` that automatically contains either `StandardModeDetails` or `MQRModeDetails`
+* A new attribute `severityMode` has been added to `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.RaisedFindingDto` and `org.sonarsource.sonarlint.core.rpc.protocol.backend.tracking.TaintVulnerabilityDto` that automatically contains either `StandardModeDetails` or `MQRModeDetails`
   * A new type `StandardModeDetails` has been introduced, which contains information about severity and type
   * A new type `MQRModeDetails` has been introduced, which contains information about clean code attribute and impacts
   * You should display the finding accordingly to the information contained by `severityMode`